Block-heel ankle boot with Trench coat— a women's outfit

 Why it works

 Two pieces, multiple occasions.
 The block-heel ankle boot brings stable heel, versatile silhouette.
 The trench coat answers it — the all-weather workhorse.
-Monochrome against warm neutrals (white shirt, camel coat) is the editorial default.
+White or black against camel is the editorial default — the warm tone melts the starkness.

 This is solid business or smart-occasion territory.
 Adds up to dressier-than-business-casual without crossing into formal.